bvalosek/sack/README.md

-The goal is to reduce how tightly coupled your various objects are by removing the knowledge of *how to create* other dependency objects, and simply rely on expressing *what kid* of objects we need.
+The goal is to reduce how tightly coupled your various objects are by removing the knowledge of *how to create* other dependency objects, and simply rely on expressing *what kind* of objects we need.

 ## Usage